lazlowa/pypz-python/docs/guides/ht_create_pipeline.rst

 ++++++++++++

 Operators can be enhanced by plugins.
 For example, the Input-/OutputPortPlugins enable the operators to transfer data to and from each other.
-Hence, we need to create the ``KafkaChannelOutputPort`` plugin in the ctor of the operator.
+Hence, we need to create the :class:`KafkaChannelInputPort <pypz.plugins.kafka_io.ports.KafkaChannelInputPort>` plugin in the ctor of the operator.

 .. code-block:: python